How to get the visa for Cuba: Visa types and requirementsby Juan José Herranz | October 27, 2020

 - 2. Types of visas

-- 3. How to apply for a Cuban visa
+- 3. How to apply for an Online Cuban Visa?

 - 4. Who needs a visa for Cuba?